 🐧 For animal lovers: Go see penguins, parrots, flamingos, and other exotic birds at the Birdland Park & Gardens!
 There are over 500 birds in their 9-acre woodland, and they also offer plenty of hands-on activities such as bird feeding.
 Kids will also love their obstacle course playground.

 🍺 Where to eat & drink: Stop by the cozy, family-run Bakery on the Water for some delicious afternoon tea.
 Grab a pint and enjoy a delicious lamb shank at the picturesque setting of Rose Tree Restaurant.

 🔥 Insider Tip: Bourton-on-the-Water is typically quite busy, especially during the weekends, Bank Holidays, and in the summer.
-Visit outside these peak times, or better yet — book a night at The Lamb Inn (⭐️ 8.9), which is situated right at the heart of the village, so that you can enjoy this place in the evening when all the day-trippers have gone home.
+Visit outside these peak times, or better yet — book a night at The Lamb Inn (⭐️ 8.9), which is just a 10-min drive from the village, so that you can enjoy this place in the evening when all the day-trippers have gone home.

 12. Upper Slaughter

 🌸 Why you should visit: Upper Slaughter is a very quaint and tranquil village that isn’t often frequented by visitors.
 This gives you a great chance to see a quintessential Cotswold village without the crowds.
 This tiny village is also one of the only 14 villages in the UK to have lost no men in both WWI and WWII.
 That’s why it’s often referred to as one of the ‘Doubly Thankful Villages’.